 Overall, the show is hugely enjoyable and suitable for all ages.
 It also makes an unusual alternative to the city’s more traditional theatrical offerings, which is emphasised when experienced within the walls of the beautiful and historic Wilton’s, breathing new life into old-style entertainment.

 Photos: Stephanie Wolff

-Father Nandru and the Wolves is on at Wilton’s Music Hall until 18th April 2014, for further information or to book visit here.
+Father Nandru and the Wolves is at Wilton’s Music Hall until 18th April 2014.
+For further information or to book visit the theatre’s website here.